jd12/RobocodeBattlefieldBasics/README.md

 ```

 Which is a pretty common idiom.
 Note that because a bearing is a value from -180 to 180, calling turnRight() will actually make you turn left if the bearing is negative -- this is by design and it is what you want to have happen.

+## Assignment: Make BearingBot Live

+For your Robcode lab today, use the above information to make a robot called BearingBot that does the following.

+1. Scans for their enemy (just whip your radar around in the while (true) loop of your run() method)
+2. Turns toward them (right or left, depending; use the bearing reported by the ScannedRobotEvent object passed to the onScannedRobot() method)
+3. Fires at them
+4. Lastly, rams into them (Hint: use the getDistance() method of the onScannedRobot() object passed to the onScannedRobot() method.
+The sample robot "RamFire" further demonstrates the virtues of ramming.)

+Hint: The code for steps 2-4 will go in the onScannedRobot() method.

+Match up your BearingBot against a single other opponent (not more than one - you'll see).
+Start by matching your robot up against SittingDuck and Target to test, then try with Tracker, SpinBot and Crazy.

+Note: Remove the onHitByBullet() method that is automatically generated for you.
+It's boilerplate code that's just going to get in your way right now.